huijing/slides/63-moz-roadshow-eu-2019/README.md

 - this means all children have the values of `0 1 auto`, meaning the items won't grow beyond their starting widths *(resize until enough room for all content)*
 - a `flex-shrink` value of `1` means all the items will shrink at the same rate if there isn't enough space for all the content to be a single line
 - a flex basis of `auto` resolves to `content`, which is an automatic size based on the content within the flex item, typically equivalent to `max-content` width
-- when there is no explicit width set on a flex item, i.e. its value is `auto`, and the `flex-basis` is also `auto`, the browser will use content size as the starting point
+- when there is no explicit width set on a flex item, i.e. its value is `auto`, and the `flex-basis` is also `auto`, the browser will use content size as the starting point *(make sure to show flex item diagram in Layout panel)*
 - if there is an explicit width set *(set width to 200px)*, then that becomes the starting point of size calculation, and because the `flex-grow` factor is `0`, this item ends up being `200px`
 - when there is an explicit `flex-basis` value, even if there is a width on the flex item, the `flex-basis` value trumps it and that value becomes the starting point, and this item ends up being `300px`
 - first column can't shrink any more, but second and third start shrinking at the same time, then second column hits `min-content` and only the third column continues to shrink until `min-content`